covia-ai/covia/docs/white-paper.md

 - Resolve standard references to an asset / venue
 - Retrieve / query an existing asset (or its metadata)
 - Create an asset (with metadata)
-- Upload an asset (to a venue which authorised this)
+- Upload an asset (to a venue which authorises this)
 - Invoke a compute service

 Additional, drivers MAY offer additional functionality as extensions